ScilifelabDataCentre/dds_cli/docs/user.rst

 .. note::

-   These test steps assume you have already started a session with the :ref:`dds auth<dds-auth>` command.
+   These sections/test steps assume you have already started a session with the :ref:`dds auth<dds-auth>` command.

 1. Help: ``--help``
 """"""""""""""""""""